Skip to main content

 What Is the Cellular Impact of Intermittent Hypoxia?

-Chronic intermittent hypoxia (CIH) induces a state of systemic inflammation and that has profound implications for endocrine function.
+Chronic intermittent hypoxia (CIH) induces a state of systemic inflammation and oxidative stress that has profound implications for endocrine function.
 Within the testes, Leydig cells are particularly vulnerable.
 CIH is shown to increase the production of reactive oxygen species (ROS) within these cells, which can damage lipid membranes, proteins, and DNA.

 This oxidative stress directly impairs the function of key steroidogenic enzymes responsible for converting cholesterol to testosterone, such as Cholesterol side-chain cleavage enzyme (P450scc) and 17β-hydroxysteroid dehydrogenase (17β-HSD).